OFS/opae-sdk/doc/src/fpga_tools/fpgadiag/README.md

 ## EXAMPLES ##
 This command starts a `lpbk1` test for the FPGA on bus `0x5e`.
 The test copies 57535, 57536, 57537 ... up to 65535 cache lines, one line at a time.
-The test prints output in the CSV format with the header suppressed.
+The test prints output in the comma separated values (CSV) format with the header suppressed.
 ```console
 ./fpgadiag --mode=lpbk1 --target=fpga -SV --bus-number=0x5e --begin=57535
 --end=65535 --cache-hint=rdline-I --cache-policy=wrpush-I --multi-cl=1